ASteinheiser/simple-nextjs-user-profile-demo/README.md

 - I'll start by hardcoding an array of "user" data and exporting that from a file.
 Later this should be replaced by a repository/DB layer.
 - Now I can update the GraphQL schema and create the queries that I need.
 I'll also wire them up to their resolvers since it's all in one file at the moment.
+- At this point, I want all the data available on my pages.
+So I'll update the query on the home page, render a link to a user's profile, and create a profile page that also fetches data.